ml4a/ml4a.github.io/_chapters/convnets.md

 Starting the following year, nearly all entries to ILSVRC were deep convolutional networks, and classification error has steadily tumbled down to nearly 2% in 2017, the last year of ILSVRC.
 Convnets [now even outperform humans](https://karpathy.github.io/2014/09/02/what-i-learned-from-competing-against-a-convnet-on-imagenet/) in ImageNet classification.
 These monumental results have largely fueled the excitement about deep learning that would follow, and many consider them to have revolutionized computer vision as a field.
 Furthermore, many important research breakthroughs that are now common in network architectures -- such as [residual layers](https://arxiv.org/abs/1512.03385) --  were introduced as entries to ILSVRC.

-{% include todo.html note="ImageNet timeline" %}

-# How convnets work
+# How convolutional layers work

 Despite having their own proper name, convnets are not categorically different from the neural networks we have seen so far.
-In fact, they inherit all of the functionality of those earlier nets, and improve them mainly by introducing a new type of layer, namely a _convolutional layer_, along with a number of other innovations emulating and refining the ideas introduced by neocognitron.
-Thus any neural network which contains at least one convolutional layer can be regarded as a convnet.
+In fact, they inherit all of the functionality of those earlier nets, and improve them mainly by introducing a new type of layer, called a _convolutional layer_, along with a number of other innovations emulating and refining the ideas introduced by neocognitron.
+Thus any neural network which contains at least one convolutional layer can be called a convolutional network.

-## Convolutional layers
+## Filters and activation maps

 Prior to this chapter, we've just looked at _fully-connected layers_, in which each neuron is connected to every neuron in the previous layer.
 Convolutional layers break this assumption.
 They are actually mathematically very similar to fully-connected layers, differing only in the architecture.
 Let's first recall that in a fully-connected layer, we compute the value of a neuron $z$ as a weighted sum of all the previous layer's neurons, $z=b+\sum{w x}$.